robinparmar/processing_CP1919/README.md

 # processing_CP1919

-data visualisation exercise for fans of Joy Division
+A data visualisation exercise for fans of Joy Division.

+This is part of my Introduction to Processing series.
+Copyright (c) 2019 Robin Parmar.
+MIT License.